voronianski/flux-comparison/README.md

 Clone this repo and run `npm install` inside it.

 Before checking any of the included apps you will need to build its' Javascript resources with [Browserify](http://browserify.org/) by running `npm start` inside concrete app folder.

-Then you will be able to check `index.html` in your favorite browser up and running.

 ## Demo